alexandertrefz/essence/packages/stdlib/README.md

 commit it in the same change as the signature.
 It is in both `.oxlintrc.json` and `.oxfmtrc.json` `ignorePatterns`, like the generated parser grammar.

-One gap remains: a native that accepts FEWER parameters than declared is not caught, because TypeScript treats a shorter function as assignable.
+A native that accepts FEWER parameters than declared is assignable to the declared arrow type, so the `$<Namespace>` assertion alone would let it through.
+The paired `$<Namespace>Arity` assertion pins the count instead, one `member: N` entry per native. `Parameters<T>['length']` is a literal only for a plain signature, so a default or rest parameter fails it too — which is the intent, as a native is called positionally with every argument the convention passes.
+The runtime `.length` of each export is checked against the same count in `packages/compiler/src/tests/builtins.spec.ts`, the one place a default parameter can still be seen.

 ## `List`'s bounded Methods